mwhickson/tuipod/README.md

 ## Usage Guide

-* type search criteria into the search box and press `ENTER` to fetch and display podcast results
+- type search criteria into the search box and press `ENTER` to fetch and display podcast results
-  * if no errors occur and podcast results are found, focus will automatically shift to podcast list
+  - if no errors occur and podcast results are found, focus will automatically shift to podcast list
-* select a podcast item of interest and press `ENTER` to fetch and display a list of episodes for the selected podcast
+- select a podcast item of interest and press `ENTER` to fetch and display a list of episodes for the selected podcast
-  * if no errors occur and episode results are found, focus will automatically shift to the episode list
+  - if no errors occur and episode results are found, focus will automatically shift to the episode list
-* select an episode item of interest and press `ENTER` to begin playing the episode
+- select an episode item of interest and press `ENTER` to begin playing the episode
-  * if no errors occur, the episode will being playing (the `play` button text will change to `pause` and the button will become green)
+  - if no errors occur, the episode will being playing (the `play` button text will change to `pause` and the button will become green)

 ### Additional keyboard shortcuts:

-* `TAB` and `SHIFT`+`TAB` will move the cursor focus between sections (e.g. search, podcast list, and episode list)
+- `ESC` will close a modal window
-* while not focused on the search input:
+- `F1` will show the About dialog
-  * `q` will quit the application
+- `TAB` and `SHIFT`+`TAB` will move the cursor focus between sections (e.g. search, podcast list, and episode list)
-  * `CTRL`+`p` will show the textual command palette
+- `CTRL`+`Q` will quit the application
-  * when an episode is selected:
+- `CTRL`+`P` will show the textual command palette
-    * `SPACE` will toggle between playing and paused
+- when an episode is selected:
-    * `i` will show the episode information
+  - `I` will show the episode information
-* when a modal screen (episode information/error information) is displayed:
+  - `SPACE` will toggle between episode playing/paused state

-  * `ESC` will close the window
+*NOTE: Some keystrokes depend on application state (e.g. not actively searching, episode playing, etc.)*

 ## Screenshots